 We've developed a few guidelines and tips that'll help you get the right participants for your research.
 Let's walk through them.

 Choosing Which Buyers to Survey

-Start with the characteristics that apply to your buyer persona.
+When choosing whom you want to engage to conduct market research, start with the characteristics that apply to your buyer persona.
 This will vary for every organization, but here are some additional guidelines that will apply to just about any scenario: